anbinumer/canvasops-django/documents/cursor-commands.md

 @xframe_options_exempt
 def login(request):
     # existing code

+# NOTE: Always follow the commit-push-deploy cycle for template/UI changes to ensure updates are visible in production.

 # DATABASE MODELS - Replace entire file
 @cursor: Replace lti/models.py completely with the production models from the artifacts